 CUA30915 Certificate III in Music Industry – Performance

-The Certificate III in Music Industry – Performance is both an ideal launching pad for further musical studies, and an opportunity to gain skills, knowledge and contacts, increasing employment prospects in the local and national Music Industry.
+It is both an ideal launching pad for further musical studies, and an opportunity to gain skills, knowledge, contacts, and increase employment prospects in the local and national music industry.

 Music is both an industry and an art form, meeting cultural and recreational needs while also offering employment opportunities across many sectors: recording, publishing, retail, radio, television, film, video, advertising, computer software, multimedia, teaching, and of course, performance.

 This qualification is suitable for people wishing to gain employment in the music industry, expand their knowledge of music and gain a qualification, or, as an introduction to tertiary musical studies.

 - Perform music within the general community and work on real and simulated industry experiences.

 - Be required to work independently (with guidance) on personal music performance skills.

 - Work in studio environments recording and producing individual projects and in collaboration with others.

 This course may lead to the following career opportunities: